ritu-ij/AgileSolutions/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 ### Stepts to run in local system
-Please install ngrok using 'npm install ngrok' for tunneling requests to localhost
+- Please install ngrok using 'npm install ngrok' for tunneling requests to localhost.

+Note: Every time the ngrok is restarted the new HTTPS URL has to be updated in the atlassian-connect.json file in root directory.
+This file needs to be present in the build folder as well.
+If not there, please copy it manually

 ### Steps to run in production